Author Flows Logo

 2. Recurring Themes

-Some themes appear so frequently they’ve almost become narrative traditions.
+Some themes appear so frequently that they’ve almost become narrative traditions.
 Think of good vs. evil in The Lord of the Rings, or coming of age in Harry Potter.
 These aren’t clichés when handled with nuance; they’re opportunities for writers to add fresh layers to timeless conflicts.
 Here’s my critique: Many beginner writers lean too heavily on recurring themes without adding originality.
 The challenge is not avoiding them, but reinventing them.

 3. Major vs. Minor Themes